Early Life and Education of Donald Trump: A Complete Timeline

 In 1968, Donald Trump graduated from the University of Pennsylvania with a bachelor's degree in economics.

-In 1968, Donald Trump started working at his father's real estate company, Trump Management.
+Starting in 1968, Donald Trump was employed at his father's real estate company, Trump Management.

 In 1970, Donald Trump invested $70,000 to receive billing as coproducer of a Broadway comedy.

-In 1971, Donald Trump became the president of his family's real estate business, later renaming it the Trump Organization.
+In 1971, Donald Trump became the president of his family's real estate business, which he renamed the Trump Organization.

-In 1973, Donald Trump countersued the U.S. government for $100 million over charges of racial discrimination at his properties.
+In 1973, Donald Trump countersued the U.S. government for $100 million (equivalent to $708 million in 2024) over charges of racially discriminatory practices.

-In 1978, Donald Trump attracted public attention with the renovation of the Commodore Hotel in Manhattan.
+In 1978, Donald Trump attracted public attention with the launch of his family's first Manhattan venture: the renovation of the derelict Commodore Hotel.

-1980: Grand Hyatt Hotel Reopening and Trump Tower Development
+1980: Opening of Grand Hyatt Hotel and Development of Trump Tower

 In 1980, the Commodore Hotel reopened as the Grand Hyatt Hotel, and Donald Trump obtained rights to develop Trump Tower.